BREAST REDUCTION SURGERY IN SYDNEY & CANBERRA

 A wide variety of breast reduction operations are available, with various incisions and breast tissue reduction patterns.
 Each individual has different requirements and Dr Farhadieh will discuss, in detail, which would be most suitable to your needs.
 In general, there are two forms of incisions: the vertical incision and the ‘Wise pattern’ (inverted T).
-The vertical or minimal scar incision involves an incision around the nipple–areola complex and then straight down from below the nipple to the lower breast crease.
+The vertical or minimal scar incision involves an incision around the nipple–areolar complex and then straight down from below the nipple to the lower breast crease.
 The Wise pattern incision is similar, with the addition of a horizontal incision at the lower breast crease (so-called ‘inverted T’ incision).
 In general, very large breasts require this incision, whereas moderately large ones are amenable to the vertical incision.

 During the surgery, the nipple and areola remain attached to the underlying breast and are moved to their aesthetically ideal position.
 The operation takes around 3 hours.